offensive-vk/Spicy-Java/SECURITY.md

-# Reporting Security Issues or Vulnerability.
+# Reporting Security Issues or Vulnerability

 If you believe you have found a security vulnerability, I / we encourage you to let us know right away.